Better Place (company): Customer qualifications

 Better Place wanted electric car customers who could make a successful transition from range anxiety to ordinary range awareness within the company's growing infrastructure.
 During the sales process, Better Place aimed to educate and assess each customer's electric car suitability.
 The company was going to exclude drivers frequently traveling irregular routes that span the country.
 Eventually, Israel was supposed to have enough battery switch stations and recharging spots at parking garages, shopping centers, hotels, commercial areas, and elsewhere, to cater for most drivers.

 At minimum, customers needed dedicated off-road parking at home and, for higher mileage drivers, Better Place was going to install charging spots at people's workplace.
 The preferred high-mileage customer might commute 130 km each way between home and office.
 Lower distance customers might only need their home charging spot, with battery switching being infrequent.

 Israel electric grid

-Electric cars are not allowed by law to directly plug into ordinary Israeli electrical outlets.
 Better Place charging stations were to have smart grid interactivity that automatically time-shifted the charging process away from peak electrical demand hours.
 Most critics claimed it was an attempt to monopolize the charging of car batteries, and had in fact the reverse effect, which discouraged many potential customers in Israel from buying Better Place's cars.